 -

-I work with individuals 18 years and older who are seeking support in understanding, acknowledging or transforming trauma, life transitions, grief, anxiety, or seeking holistic therapy.
+I work with individuals and couples 18 years and older who are seeking support in understanding, acknowledging or transforming trauma, life transitions, grief, anxiety, or seeking holistic therapy.

 -